Provides up to 510 hours of free English lessons to eligible adult migrants and humanitarian entrants.

 Find information about getting connected, securing your website, IT training, buying and selling online, and legal and consumer obligations.

-The Prime Minister's and Science Minister's Prizes for Science are the nation's finest awards for excellence in science and science teaching.
+The nation's finest awards for excellence in science and science teaching.

 Provides information on Australian Government policies and programs relating to resources.
 Covers upstream petroleum, mining, enhancing Australia's resources sector, and radioactive waste management.